 President Trump uses term "Chinese virus" to describe coronavirus, prompting a backlash

-President Trump used the term "Chinese virus" to refer to the novel coronavirus on Monday night, despite calls from global health officials to avoid labels associating the disease with a particular nation or ethnic group.
-Mr. Trump's comment drew backlash online.
+President Trump again used the term "Chinese virus" to refer to the novel coronavirus on Wednesday, despite calls from global health officials to avoid labels associating the disease with a particular nation or ethnic group.
+Mr. Trump's comments have drawn backlash and raised concerns about stigmatizing Asian-Americans.

-After a briefing about the latest guidelines for dealing with the coronavirus outbreak and the economic fallout, Mr. Trump tweeted about supporting the airline industry as travel restrictions decimate their business.
-He referred to the coronavirus — which scientists say originated in Wuhan, China, late last year — as the "Chinese virus."
+"Because it comes from China," Mr. Trump said.
+"It's not racist at all.
+It comes from China, that's why.
+I want to be accurate."

-China didn't take his words lightly.
-The country's foreign ministry spokesman, Geng Shuang, said during a daily briefing with reporters that Mr. Trump's comment smears China and that the U.S. should first take care of its own matters, Reuters reported.
+The White House also noted that similar names for illnesses have used in the past.
+"Spanish Flu.
+West Nile Virus.
+Zika.
+Ebola.
+All named for places.
+Before the media's fake outrage, even CNN called it 'Chinese Coronavirus.'
+Those trying to divide us must stop rooting for America to fail and give Americans real info they need to get through the crisis," the White House said in a tweet.

-On social media, many critics considered Mr. Trump's branding of the virus to be xenophobic and racist.
+On social media, many critics condemned the president's use of the term.

-"Our Asian-American communities — people YOU serve — are already suffering," New York City Mayor Bill de Blasio tweeted."They don't need you fueling more bigotry."
+"Our Asian-American communities — people YOU serve — are already suffering," New York City Mayor Bill de Blasio tweeted Tuesday.
+"They don't need you fueling more bigotry."
 The NYPD is investigating several cases of potential hate crime attacks on Asian-Americans in recent days, and Asian-Americans across the country have reported experiencing heightened discrimination, bullying and harassment.

 On Twitter, Dr. Eugene Gu responded: "I've been deathly afraid of this exact moment where Trump turns to racism and xenophobia and calls COVID-19 the 'Chinese Virus.'
 We are in deep trouble as a nation now that President of the United States makes the conscious decision to go down this dark path of hate."